dvidsilva/vlc-shares/README-ENG.txt

  - rules for magic_quotes and register_globals in htaccess and system tests
  - audio quality for Android LQ improved (ab=20 -> ab=64)
  - Android LQ is the new default profile for android devices
+ - New hoster helper
+ - New bookmarklets
+ - Global Online library introduced with multi-hoster support (this one replace the Megavideo Library)
+ - New set of plugins for many hosters (megavideo, megaupload, youtube, videobb, 4shared, veoh, veetle)
+ - Older plugins updated for new hoster api where needed
+ - Pagination helper

 *** 0.5.3 (23/02/2011) ***
  - Some fixes to object interfaces of X_Vlc_... objects